olga-black/terminal-chatbot/README.md

 ## Exit

-Say goodbye to the bot or Ctrl+D
+Say goodbye to the bot or press Ctrl+C or Ctrl+D

 ## License
-Copyright (c) 2018 olga-black
+Copyright (c) 2018-2019 olga-black